TacticID FAQsQ – What is TacticID?

 Q – Are the narcotics identification results considered confirmatory in court?

 A – Currently all handheld Raman narcotics identification is purely PRESUMPTIVE evidence.
 Raman Spectroscopy is a Category A method for identification of drugs in the recommendations of Scientific Working Group for the Analysis of Seized Drugs (SWGDRUG), requiring an additional test in a forensic lab to confirm identity.
 Raman is a proven, widely used analytical technique in many industries including the pharmaceutical market.
+Recently it is seen that specific sample measurement results using handheld Raman devices are being admitted as confirmative evidencein the court in some countries.

 Q – In the future, will Raman results become confirmatory?